 Students should consult with their advisor and the Associate Dean for Doctoral Education as they begin to consider selecting a dissertation committee.
 The choice of members for the committee should be guided by the candidate's need for consultation on substantive matters, research methods, and statistical analytic approaches.
 It is common for a student to form a committee by choosing one person with whom they have an established working relationship, one person who has special substantive knowledge related to the research topic, and one person who has special research methods or statistical knowledge congruent with the proposed dissertation research.
 Clearly a particular faculty member can fulfill more than one of these roles.
-Any faculty member who is asked to serve as the dissertation director or be a member of a dissertation committee is free to accept or decline the student's request.
+Any faculty member who is asked to serve as the dissertation director or be a member of a dissertation committee is free to accept or decline the student's request without providing any justification.

-The doctoral candidate's dissertation oral defense committee is recommended by the school and approved by the Associate Provost for Graduate Studies.
-The Thesis/Dissertation Oral Defense Committee Recommendation form should be submitted to the Office of Graduate Studies as soon as the dissertation proposal has been approved or defended but no later than the first day of the quarter in which the student expects to complete his/her degree.
+The University of Denver describes the requirements for a dissertation committee at the University level in its bulletin: http://bulletin.du.edu/graduate/academic-requirements-policies-and-procedures/doctoral-degree-requirements/doctoral-dissertation/doctoral-dissertation.pdf.
+Adhering to these requirements, the doctoral candidate's dissertation oral defense committee is recommended by the school and approved by the Associate Provost for Graduate Education.
+The Thesis/Dissertation Oral Defense Committee Recommendation form should be submitted to the Office of Graduate Education as soon as the dissertation proposal has been approved or defended but no later than the first day of the quarter in which the student expects to complete his/her degree.